 I am raising my children bilingual — English and Spanish is how we live our lives.
 However, like anything else, it takes practice and persistence not only for them, but for me as well.

-I have many Hispanic mom friends who want to do speak more Spanish with their children, but say that they don’t live in an area where Spanish is spoken or they have significant others who are not native speakers so English isn’t the dominant language.
+I have many Hispanic mom friends who want to do speak more Spanish with their children, but say that they don’t live in an area where Spanish is spoken, or they have significant others who are not native speakers, so English isn’t the dominant language.

-Here are 5 ways I keep the language fresh and up to date for our family and exercise our bilingual brains (husband included!)
+Here are 5 ways I keep the language fresh and up-to-date for our family and exercise our bilingual brains (husband included!)

 1. Make a video or record your voice!
 Record yourself (audio or video) reading a story for your kids in your second language.
 That way, you can hear and see yourself speaking the language and they can play it back whenever they want.
 This will help increase your speaking confidence, and your family will want to join in!

 2. Buy a magazine or book in your second language and read it OUT LOUD.
 It’s not enough to just read, because we all sound fluent and amazing in our heads, but actually saying the words, pronouncing each one, repeating more difficult words, and getting used to hearing yourself speak the language will increase your fluency and comfort level, and your children will follow your lead.

 3. Sing, sing, sing!
 Sing in your second language!
 I didn’t listen to much Latin music when I was in the UK.
 Music is a great way to practice your tenses (“te amaré, “te amo,” “te amé”, etc.).
 My non-native speaking friends say it helped them improve their skills.

 4. Write your “to-do” list in your second language.
 Sounds simple, but I got into this habit when I was younger and to this day, I cannot write my list in English; it must be Spanish.
 You use words you may not use otherwise, and it’s always in front of you.